High Speed (pinball): Digital versions

 Rare adapted High Speed into a video game of the same name for the Nintendo Entertainment System.
 It was published by Tradewest in 1991.

 A licensed version of this machine was released on The Pinball Arcade for multiple platforms in 2014.
-Its successor The Getaway: High Speed II was also released as an additional machine for this collection.
+Its successor The Getaway: High Speed II was also released for this video game.
 Both machines were delisted on due to the loss of the Williams license.